Invisible Waves

 What would the world look like if we could see the information that moves invisibly around us via wifi, cellular, and satellite?
+Are we swimming in a sea of invisible waves?

 Time

-Picture of Swimming in a Sea of Invisible Waves
+Picture of Invisible Waves

 Swimming in a Sea of Invisible Waves is a multimodal project – part art, part science communication, part public engagement – that seeks to understand, demystify, and create designs to visualize the various radio frequency technologies (including wifi, cellular, bluetooth, and satellite) that provide the scaffolding for 21st century information and communication technologies.